-You'll be amazed at the stained glass dome that covers this restaurant.
+You're going to love the stained glass dome that covers the dining room of this restaurant.
 It was moved from a 19-century conservatory and rebuilt inside La Fermette Marbeuf.

 Aftr dinner, it's over to nearby Crazy Horse to take in its spectacular new show, Désirs.
 You'll have champage during the show and, afterwards, be escorted home by your driver.

 In October 2006 the famous burlesque artist Dita Von Teese performed at Crazy Horse.

 On Valentine's Day 2008 Pamela Anderson performed an act on a Harley Davidson based on Serge Gainsbourg's song "Harley Davidson".